 How many children will be on site at one time?

-Each cohort will consist of a maximum of eight children.
+Each cohort will consist of a maximum of 6 children.
 They will all reside in the same cabin and each child will have their own individual room.
-At full capacity, there will be a maximum of 16 children at the Ranch in two separate cohorts, each with their own clinical team.
+At full capacity, there will be a maximum of 18 children at the Ranch in two or more separate cohorts, each with their own clinical team.
 Awake, adult supervision is maintained 24 hours a day, seven days a week throughout the children’s stay with us.
-There is a separate family house where parents can stay overnight when they come to the Ranch to visit their child.
+There is a separate family house where parents/caregivers can stay overnight when they come to the Ranch to visit their child.

 Is there any family involvement in the program?

 Child sexual abuse affects the entire family.
 Thus, families are a key element of this program.
-The Be Brave Ranch offers a separate Family Program that will help the non-offending parents/guardians to develop skills and strategies to support the child in the healing process.
+The Be Brave Ranch offers a Family Support Program that will help the non-offending parents/guardians to develop understanding, skills and strategies to support the child in the healing process.

 Family support continues throughout the year through weekly phone counselling with Be Brave Ranch parents.
-Conjoint therapy sessions will be offered with the parents/guardians of the child.
+Weekly progress reports regarding their child’s treatment are provided by the therapists.
 The Family Program helps parents/guardians understand and manage the issues created by the trauma of their child’s sexual abuse through group sessions and individual support.
+Further, the clinical team offers support to parents in other formats as well, such as attending meetings and case conferences at schools to help bridge transition times and offer education and support for both children and parents.

 What about school?